promptfoo/promptfoo/site/docs/red-team/configuration.md

 ## Plugins

 Plugins are specified as an array of either strings (plugin IDs) or objects with `id` and optional `numTests` properties.
+Some plugins support additional configuration options.
 They must exactly match the plugin IDs available in the redteam system.

 ### Plugin Specification

 - **As a string**: `"plugin-id"`
-- **As an object**: `{ id: "plugin-id", numTests: 10 }`
+- **As an object**: `{ id: "plugin-id", numTests: 10, config: { key: "value" } }`

 If `numTests` is not specified for a plugin, it will use the global `numTests` value.